Ultrametric analogues of Ulam stability of groups: Introduction

 \begin{theorem}[Propositions \ref{prop:approx_1} and \ref{prop:approx_2}] A countable group is $\GGL(\Zp)$-approximable if and only if it is LEF (locally embeddable in the class of finite groups).
 In particular, a finitely presented group is $\GGL(\Zp)$-approximable if and only if it is residually finite. \end{theorem}

 The class of LEF groups was formally introduced by Gordon and Vershik in \cite{LEF}, although it is already present in Malcev's work \cite{Malcev}: we refer the reader to Subsection \ref{ss:rf} for the precise definitions.
-We are also able to characterize \textit{strong} approximability, where the approximation is required to be a uniform asymptotic homomorphism, as being equivalent to residual finiteness, for arbitrary countable groups (Propositions \ref{prop:approx_1} and \ref{prop:approx_2}).
-Moreover, the techniques developed for the proof of Theorem \ref{intro:thm:approx} allow to characterize approximability for a few other families (Corollaries \ref{cor:approxTR} and \ref{cor:galfin_approx_1}). \\
+We are also able to characterise \emph{uniform} approximability, where the approximation is required to be a uniform asymptotic homomorphism, as being equivalent to residual finiteness, for arbitrary countable groups (Propositions \ref{prop:approx_1} and \ref{prop:approx_2}).
+Moreover, the techniques developed for the proof of Theorem \ref{intro:thm:approx} allow to characterise approximability for a few other families (Corollaries \ref{cor:approxTR} and \ref{cor:galfin_approx_1}).

-Going back to stability, the strongest results that are proven in this paper concern ultrametric families that are \emph{virtually pro-$p$} for some prime $p$ (see Definition \ref{def:vprop}), which includes the case of $\GGL(\Zp)$.
+Going back to stability, the strongest results that are proved in this paper concern ultrametric families that are \emph{virtually pro-$p$} for some prime $p$ (see Definition \ref{def:vprop}), which includes the case of $\GGL(\Zp)$.
 For such families, we can prove stability results for fundamental groups of graphs of groups with some restrictions on the orders of finite quotients.
 These include the following classes of examples: